coder/docs/workspaces/devurls.md

 `reactproject-user.acme.com`.

-If you access a dev URL that hasn't been created, Coder automatically adds it to your dev URL list on the dashboard and sets the access level **Private**.
+If you access a dev URL that hasn't been created, Coder automatically adds it to your dev URL list on the dashboard and sets the access level to **Private**.

 ## Access via SSH port forwarding